G-Core/product-documentation/documentation/cloud/inference-at-the-edge/deploy-models/deploy-huggingface-models.md

 8\.
 Click **Deploy**.

-## Step 3: Interact with your model
+## Step 3: Interact with the model

 Once the model is up and running, you’ll get a link to the endpoint.
 You can interact with the model via this endpoint to test and use your deployed inference model at the edge.